 Executive Order 12898 directs federal agencies to take the appropriate steps to identify and address any disproportionately high and adverse human health or environmental effects of federal programs, policies, and activities on minority and low-income populations.
-Minority populations are those persons who identify themselves as Black, Hispanic, Asian American, American Indian/Alaskan Native, and Pacific
+Minority populations are those persons who identify themselves as Black, Hispanic, Asian American, American Indian/Alaskan Native, and Pacific Islander.

-Islander.
 A minority population exists where the percentage of minorities in an affected area either exceeds 50 percent or is meaningfully greater than in the general population.

-The population of the City of Wood River is approximately 1.2% African-American, 1.9% Hispanic or Latino, 1.3% Asian, and 0.9% more than one race.
-There are approximately 12.4% of all families in the City of Wood River whose income in the past 12 months falls below the national poverty level.
+The population of Wood River, IL is approximately 3.5% African-American, 0.3% American Indian or Alaskan Native, 0.5% Asian, 0.1% Native Hawaiian or Pacific Islander, and 6.2% more than one race (US Census 2020).
+The population is 2.3% Hispanic or Latino (US Census 2020).
+There are approximately

+15.8% of individuals in the Wood River area whose income in the past 12 months falls below the national poverty level (US Census 2019).
 Therefore, no disproportionate adverse impacts to low-income or minority populations are anticipated.
 Conversely, the separation of sanitary sewer and storm water systems would reduce the potential exposure of pathogens and contaminants to the residents of the area.